sarthak182/binance-trading-bot/README.md

 `streamlit run main.py`

+# After running
-The app opens in a browser window:
+- The app will open in your browser.

-Enter your Binance Testnet API key and Secret key
+- Login: Enter your Binance Testnet API Key and Secret Key.

-Connect to view balances and access the dashboard
+- Dashboard: After connecting, you can:

+  - View your USDT balance on Binance Futures Testnet.

+  - Place Market Orders.

-Place Market Orders or OCO Orders
+  - Place OCO Orders (Take Profit + Stop Loss emulated).

-Logout when done
+- Logout: Disconnect your session when done.

-Notes
+# Notes

-The bot uses Binance Futures Testnet only, no real money is involved.
+- The bot uses Binance Futures Testnet only – no real funds are involved.

-OCO orders are emulated by placing a Take Profit and Stop Loss order simultaneously.
+- OCO orders are emulated by placing Take Profit and Stop Loss orders simultaneously.

-Logs are stored in bot.log for all actions.
+- All actions (login, orders, errors) are logged in bot.log for tracking and debugging.